Rethinking player evaluation in sports: Goals above expectation and beyond

-Let $Y$ be the outcome of a shot (1: goal, or 0: no goal), and $Z \in \mathbb{R}^d$ be a set of features characterizing the circumstances of shot $Y$.
-An xG model is then a model for the conditional success probability $\pi(Z) = P(Y = 1 \mid Z)$ of the shot.
-To obtain such a probability, a traditional approach for binary outcome data is to use a parametric model.
-A logistic regression model assumes a linear relationship between the log-odds of $\pi(Z)$ and the features $Z$:
+Given i.i.d.\ data $\{(Y_j, F_j, Z_j)\}_{j=1}^N$, an xG model can be obtained by estimating the conditional expectation of $Y$ given $Z$, $h(Z) \coloneqq \Ex[Y \given Z] = \Prob(Y = 1 \given Z)$.
+Typically, the literature does not directly account for player information in the xG model, i.e.,~commonly used xG models do not condition on $F$.
+The player information is then only used after fitting the xG model to evaluate players (see details below).
+A traditional approach to estimate this conditional expectation when $Y$ is binary, is to use a parametric logistic regression model.
+The logistic regression model assumes a linear relationship between the log-odds of $h(Z)$ and the features $Z$:

 This modeling approach was chosen by \cite{PR97} for one of the earliest versions of an xG model.
-As features describing the contextual characteristic of a shot, \cite{PR97} used shot location, goalangle, as defined as the angle between the shot and the two goalposts, and an indicator for the body part used (foot or head).
-More recently, xG models are trained on a broader set of features (also see Section~\ref{sec:data}) and using machine learning algorithms such as boosted tree ensembles \citep{AB21,HK23}, or neural networks \citep{Corsaro2025xG}.
+As features describing the contextual characteristic of a shot, \cite{PR97} used shot location, goalangle (defined as the angle between the shot and the two goalposts), and an indicator for the body part used (foot or head).
+More recently, xG models are trained on a broader set of features (such as the features described above) and using machine learning algorithms such as boosted tree ensembles \citep{AB21,HK23}, or neural networks \citep{Corsaro2025xG}.

-Given data of shots, $Y_{ij}$, and shot-specific variables, $Z_{ij}$, for player $i \in \{1, \ldots, J\}$ and shot $j \in \{1, \ldots, N_i\}$, it is possible to estimate $\Prob(Y_{ij} = 1 \mid Z_{ij})$ using a suitable model.
-To evaluate the shooting ability of player $i$, one can compare the actual outcome of each shot of player $i$ to the expected outcome given by the estimated model.
-That is, for all $N_i$ shots of player $i$, one is interested in the empirical GAX of player $i$, defined as
+After estimating $h(Z)$ using a suitable model, such as, e.g., the logistic regression model in \eqref{eq:xG_lrm}, a common strategy to evaluate the shooting ability of player $p$ is then to compare the actual outcome of each shot of player $p$ to the expected outcome given by the estimated model.
+That is, let $X^p_j$ denote the binary indicator for whether player $p$ was the shooter of shot $j$, one is interested in the empirical GAX of player $p$, defined as